hbctraining/DGE_workshop_salmon/lessons/04_DGE_DESeq2_analysis.md

 **Estimating the dispersion for each gene separately:**

-To model the dispersion based on expression level (mean counts of replicates), the dispersion for each gene is estimated using maximum likelihood estimation.
-In other words, **given the count values of the replicates, the most likely estimate of dispersion is calculated**.
+DESeq2 estimates the dispersion for each gene based on the gene's expression level (mean counts of replicates) and variance.

 ### Step 3: Fit curve to gene-wise dispersion estimates

-The next step in the workflow is to fit a curve to the dispersion estimates for each gene.
-The idea behind fitting a curve to the data is that different genes will have different scales of biological variability, but, over all genes, there will be a distribution of reasonable estimates of dispersion.
+The next step in the workflow is to fit a curve to the gene-wise dispersion estimates.
+The idea behind fitting a curve to the data is that different genes will have different scales of biological variability, but, across all genes, there will be a distribution of reasonable estimates of dispersion.

 <img src="../img/deseq2_workflow_separate_fit.png" width="200">